plee07/scanndit/readme.md

 **A link to your user stories — who your users are, what they want, and why.**

-Our user base is your average everyday person who seeks a platform to express their highly important opinion and thoughts.
-In this day and age, a user is typically very busy and don't have the time to learn how to use a product.
-Therefore, we approached our web app with a minimialist mindset and kept everything as simple and intutive as possible.
+> Our user base is your average everyday person who seeks a platform to express their highly important and valued opinion and thoughts.
+In this day and age, a user is typically busy and do not have the time to learn how to use a product.
+Therefore, we approached our web app with a minimialist mindset and kept everything as simple and intutive to use without any prior knowledge.

 **A link to your wireframes — sketches of major views or interfaces in your application.**

+> Note: This is our original wire frame and our final design has changed slighthly.
 ![](Scanndit_Wire_Frame.png)